webplatform/docs/css/functions/url/index.md

 ---
-title: url()
+title: CSS images: url()
-tags:
-  - CSS
-  - Functions
-readiness: 'In Progress'
 notes:
   - 'Include examples, specifications, compatibility.'
+readiness: 'In Progress'
 summary: 'CSS has a variety of different properties that can reference an image file, displaying that file on a web page normally as part of an element''s background.
 This is done using the CSS image syntax, which is url().'
+tags:
+  - CSS
+  - Functions
 uri: css/functions/url()

 ---
-# CSS images: url()

-## Summary
+## <span>Summary</span>

 CSS has a variety of different properties that can reference an image file, displaying that file on a web page normally as part of an element's background.
 This is done using the CSS image syntax, which is url().

-## Usage
+## <span>Usage</span>

 Usage is simple — you insert the path to the image you want to include in your page inside the brackets of `url()`, for example: